Route 66 Times header image

 xThe garage isn't busy right now, but there seems to be a shortage of mechanics and tools as well as customers.

-xThere is what's left of a triangular canopy on the east corner of the station that kid of resembles a style used on mid-century Phillips 66 stations.
-But its position and a low wall under part of it make me think it might have been an addition to an older building.
+xThere is what's left of a triangular canopy over the pump island on the east corner of the Phillips 66 stations.
+A low wall under part of the canopy is not original to the station.

 xThere seems to be some debate about what this building was.
-Some say cafe, some say bar, some say retail store.
-Based on the proximity to a gas station I'm going with a calling it a cafe.
-It's the Ozarks, so they may well have sold souvenirs as well and maybe a brew or two, who knows.
+In the late-70s there was a "FACTORY STORE" building on the site, based on a 60s(?) photo this doesn't seem to be that building.
+Considering the location next to a gas station I'm going with calling it a cafe or gift shop.
+It's the Ozarks, so they may well have sold souvenirs and sandwiches as well and maybe a brew or two, who knows.

 xThe big room is empty now, but all those windows seem to match the style of a cafe at the time.